Johannes-Glick/descendants/source/0_preface.rst

 Cross references on these families were studied and checked by Sarah M. (Mrs. Victor) Glick and Gladys Glick Guthrie, Victor and Gladys being first cousins descended from Philip, Daniel and Peter.
 Sarah has kept updates from the Glick Family Reunion at Shelbyville, Illinois and with Gladys has brought up-to-date two short lines of Philip's family.
 These had lived on farms adjacent to their grandfather's farm.
 They did the same for another of Philip's which attended the reunions.

-George.
+:doc:`George</A1_John_George_Glick>`.
 Much information was supplied by Violet (Mrs. W. W.) Wells of Walla Walla, Washington.
 Her research supplied the names of Johannas and Magdalena's parents and grandparents at Lohrhaupten Parish, Hanau, Hessen-Nassau Germany.

-Philip.
+:doc:`Philip</A2_Philip_Glick>`.
 The grandchildren of Sarah Glick Doner and of Edmond Glick were researched by Vonnie Horsman of Shelbyville, Illinois and Lulu Horsman, Visalia, California.
 Children of Vivien T. Glick by Robert Glick, Torrence, California.
 The Rufus Glick family of Hope, Indiana by Gladys (Mrs. John Perry) Simmons and June (Mrs. Walter) Miller, Columbus, Indiana.

-Daniel, from the first son, Solomon -- Information was gathered by Lloyd Henry Glick, Columbus, Indiana.
+:doc:`Daniel</A5_Johann_Daniel_Glick>`, from the first son, Solomon -- Information was gathered by Lloyd Henry Glick, Columbus, Indiana.

 From the Second son, Daniel, and his first wife, Catherine -- Sarah M. (Mrs. Victor) Glick, Tower Hill, Illinois; Gladys Glick (Mrs. Ned Guthrie, Hanover, Indiana; Mrs. Jane (Dr. Steve) Pollis, Warren, Ohio.

 From Adam, son of Daniel and his second wife, Eve -- Ada (Mrs. Mitchell) Glick, Edinburgh, Indiana, and Sylvanus by John C. Glick of Columbus, Indiana.

-Peter.
+:doc:`Peter</A7_Peter_Glick>`.
 Leah Eisaman (Mrs. Charles) Packard, Malinta, Ohio; Gerald Moore, Deshler, Ohio.
 Loretta Glick Zwayer family -- Ernestine (Mrs. Charles) Weisschadel, Mineral Springs, Arkansas.
 (Ernestine furnished much in cemetery records, old baptismal records, and traveling to Pennsylvania, Ohio, and Illinois to check previous records.)

 Among those whom we wish to thank are Hanover College and its President John E. Horner, for use of equipment to produce the book; Jerry Brawner, Manager of the Mail Room, for printing, binding, and assembling; Walter Morrill, Director of Libraries, for making the stencils; Dianne (Mrs. Frank) Barnes, secretary to the Director of the Brown Campus Center, for the typing; Frank S. Baker, Prof. Emeritus of journalism, for his time and invaluable help with the pictures, arrangement of materials, technical advice, and coordinating the final processes.